 Westtown’s mission is to inspire and prepare its graduates to be stewards and leaders of a better world.
 That inspiration and preparation starts in the Lower School where our students begin to see themselves and their place in their communities and in the world.

-Our core curriculum in Lower School grows out of our fundamental beliefs that each child has special gifts and a unique voice, and that children learn best by action and collaboration.
+Our core curriculum grows out of our fundamental beliefs that each child has special gifts and a unique voice, and that children learn best by action and collaboration.
 We recognize the unique gifts and talents of each child, so we cultivate an environment of self-awareness, reflection, and academic and social growth.
 Within the core curriculum, we focus on thinking, caring for others, taking risks, speaking, collaboration, researching, and problem-solving.

 Academics are balanced by our intentional focus on community and character building.
 We want students to know that they are each vitally important and to build on that knowledge to realize that what they do collectively is vital as well.
 Taking social responsibility gives students a confident sense of self and helps them become leaders.
 They quickly learn that they are one and one of many.